 A DUT is connected to the Analyzer by cables (see figure below), which have some losses.
 The power calibration allows to maintain a more accurate power level at a DUT input, adjusted to the use of the cables.

-The power calibration is performed by an external power meter connected to the cables’ ends, which will be later connected to the DUT.
 After the power calibration is complete, power correction automatically turns on.
 Later it is possible to disable or enable again the power correction function.

 note |

-If an adapter or other accessory is used when connecting the power meter to the measurement port, the losses introduced by the adapter or accessory are compensated by the Loss Compensation function. |
+If an adapter or other accessory is used when connecting the power sensor to the measurement port, the losses introduced by the adapter or accessory are compensated by the Loss Compensation function. |

 The power calibration is performed for each port and each channel individually.